 What if my child doesn't feel comfortable attending Sunday School?

-Children are welcome to stay in the service with you.
+Children are welcome to stay in the service.

 Will there be Sunday Youth?